 Efforts to shape advanced artificial intelligence (AI) may be among the most promising altruistic endeavours.
 If the transition to advanced AI goes wrong, the worst outcomes may involve not only the end of human civilization, but also astronomical amounts of suffering – a so-called s-risk.Read more

 Published on the CLR blog, where researchers are free to explore their own ideas on how humanity can best reduce suffering. (more) This is a reply to Metzinger’s essay on Benevolent Artificial Anti-natalism (BAAN), which appeared on EDGE.org (7.8.2017).
-Metzinger invites us to consider a hypothetical scenario where smarter-than-human artificial intelligence (AI) is built with […]Read more
+Metzinger invites us to consider a hypothetical scenario where smarter-than-human artificial intelligence (AI) is built with the goal of assisting us with ethical deliberation.
+Being superior to us in its understanding of how our own minds function, the envisioned AI could come to a deeper understanding of our values than we may be able to arrive at ourselves.
+Metzinger has us envision that this artificial super-ethicist comes to conclude that biological existence – at least in its current form – is […]Read more

 Suppose you investigated two interventions A and B and came up with estimates for how much impact A and B will have.
 Your best guess is that A will spare a billion sentient beings from suffering, while B “only” spares a thousand beings.
 Now, should you actually believe that A is many orders of magnitude more effective than B?Read more